Also see Glossary

 By improving the water quality of water going into homes and businesses, the wastewater leaving the homes is of better quality and can be treated to a higher quality at the water reclamation plants.

-The Hollister Wastewater Reclamation Plant has improved wastewater discharges and will eventually be able to produce recycled water for agricultural use, stretch local water supplies and protect the groundwater basin.
-The ongoing upgrades to the Ridgemark Wastewater Treatment Plant will allow the Sunnyslope County Water District to meet its discharge requirements and also protect the groundwater basin.
+The Hollister Wastewater Reclamation Plant has improved wastewater discharges and allows us to produce recycled water for agricultural use, stretch local water supplies and protect the groundwater basin.
+The completed upgrades to the Ridgemark Wastewater Treatment Plant will allow the Sunnyslope County Water District to meet its discharge requirements and also protect the groundwater basin.

 Yes, currently the City’s Reclamation Plant is producing recycled water.
-However, due to high mineral content in our present water supply (groundwater) many people own water softeners in the Hollister Urban Area.
+However, due to high mineral content in our water supply (groundwater) before improvements were made, many people own water softeners in the Hollister Urban Area.
 The salty brine created after a water softener regenerates soft water enters our sewer system and we end up with poor quality recycled water.
 By using more surface water for our drinking water supply water softeners will not be needed.
-The combination of surface water and fewer water softeners will help us produce high-quality recycled water that can be used to irrigate high-value crops.
+The combination of surface water and fewer water softeners help us produce high-quality recycled water that can be used to irrigate high-value crops.

 By using surface water with fewer minerals, wastewater discharge from the reclamation plant will also have a lower mineral content.
 This will reduce the amount of additional minerals percolating into our groundwater supply and help protect our groundwater basin.

-If we do nothing to improve our local water quality, we most likely will face fines and penalties and be forced to provide water supply improvements under orders from state regulators.
+If we did nothing to improve our local water quality, we most likely would have faced fines and penalties and be forced to provide water supply improvements under orders from state regulators.
 This could be more costly for ratepayers and harm the local economy.
-Taking no action is not considered a viable option.
+Taking no action was not considered a viable option.